The success of higher education may depend on early childhood learning

 ‘The Minister for Education and Science should develop a programme for the roll out of pre-primary initiatives targeted towards areas of social and economic disadvantage.
 This should not be financed out of existing education programmes, but rather from a re-allocation of resources from other wider labour market programmes that are no longer needed in the current economic environment.’

 Having made this recommendation, the Council followed it up with active lobbying of government ministers, none of whom disagreed with the analysis and the recommendation.
 But they did nothing.
 Over the seven years that have followed no new initiative and no funding has been introduced.
 Early childhood disadvantage still determines the educational fate of far too many children.
 It is still likely that most of those whose home lives or early private educational experiences don’t provide significant intellectual stimulation will under-achieve in education and will be trapped in the vicious cycle of disadvantage.

 While Ireland’s performance is particularly dishonourable in this regard, it is not unique, and other countries also fail to focus on this vital aspect of social and educational policy.
 In California voters recently rejected a proposal that would have funded and made compulsory pre-school education for all children.
 China has also expressed concerns about the weakness of its early childhood education.
 In Britain there is state support for pre-school education, but too few children have access to it.

 The risk is that now, during a time of economic stress, governments will be even less likely to provide proper support.
 But in fact, if the recession is not to lead to much greater educational disadvantage and resulting social issues, this is the time to develop early childhood provision most aggressively.
 Not doing so will not only create more disadvantage, it will also be hugely costly to the taxpayer who will have to pick up the bill for the problems caused by this neglect; it has been estimated that every dollar spent worldwide on early childhood education saves $7 later.
-It is time to act.Explore posts in the same categories: education, society
+It is time to act.education, society